nsrr/nsrr_metadata_resources/software_specific_guidelines.md

 ### SPSS
 1. Data files can be exported in `.csv` (preferred) or `.xlsx` format
   a.
-Keep the variable names in the header and numeric values (not labels) in the cell
+Keep the variable names in the header and numeric values (not labels) in the cells
   b.
 Keep missing values consistent and document them in the data dictionary

 ```